-3.1.3 New Projects on Unmanaged Waterway
+3.1.3 New Waterpower Facilities on Unmanaged Waterway

 These projects occur on unmanaged waterways and can have the most potential to cause broad effects and/or are expected to have considerable public, Indigenous community and/or agency interest.
-These projects feature new developments on river systems not previously subject to water level and flow management.
+These projects involve new waterpower facilities on river systems not previously subject to water level and flow management.
 They will not only involve consideration of the direct effects of the new infrastructure, but are also most likely to require an assessment of the implications of an introduced water management regime.